Hierarchy of saturation conditions for multiparameter quantum metrology bounds: Multiparameter quantum metrology

 A central goal in the quantum metrology framework is to develop optimal strategies that enhance the precision of parameter estimation.
 This uncertainty is typically characterized by the $m \times m$ covariance matrix of the locally-unbiased estimators, denoted as ${\rm Cov}(\vr_{\vec{\theta}}^{\otimes \nu}, \mathsf{E}, \Tilde{\vec{\theta}})$ with elements

 This covariance matrix depends on the state $\vr_{\vec{\theta}}^{\otimes \nu}$, the POVM measurement $\mathsf{E}$, and the estimator $\Tilde{\vec{\theta}}$.
-One major problem is that, in general, it is not possible to estimate all parameters $\vec{\theta}$ simultaneously with optimal sensitivity.
+One major challenge is that, in general, different parameters or their linear combinations cannot be estimated simultaneously with optimal sensitivity.
 Rather than optimizing the covariance matrix in Eq.~(\ref{eq:covariance}), one focuses on the scalar quantity

 where $M$ is a generic weight matrix that expresses the desired estimation trade-off of different parameters or linear combinations of them.
 Here $M$ is an $m \times m$ real, symmetric, and positive-definite matrix.
-Note that $\mathcal{C}$ depends on the weight matrix $M$, but we omitted its dependencies.
+Note that $\mathcal{C}$ depends on the weight matrix $M$, but we omit this dependency.

-For clarity, let us here summarize notations used in this manuscript: $m$ denotes the number of parameters to be estimated; $n$ is the number of protocol repetitions; and $\nu$ is the number of identical copies of the state.
+For clarity, let us here summarize the notations used in this manuscript: $m$ denotes the number of parameters to be estimated; $n$ is the number of protocol repetitions; and $\nu$ is the number of identical copies of the state.